 Regardless of your specialty field, all states, the District of Columbia and U.S territories require registered nurses to pass the NCLEX – RN, the National Council Licensure Examination and obtain a nursing license.

 Finding a nursing program

-The MySECO website offers access to the Department of Education College Scorecard to assist you in finding a school or nursing program that is a good fit for you based on factors most important to you – location, size, degree, major and more.
-You can also visit the Scholarship Finder on MySECO to assist you in finding ways to help fund your courses.
+Access the Department of Education College Scorecard to help you find a school or nursing program that is a good fit for you.
+You can search based on factors most important to you – location, size, degree, major and more.
+You can also visit the Scholarship Finder on MySECO to help you find ways to fund your courses.

-Once you've met the education requirements to become a registered nurse, it’s time to find a job in your occupation.
+Once you've met the education requirements to become a registered nurse, it’s time to find a job.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-Check the MSEP Job search or visit the website for the company of interest to find available positions in your chosen field.
+Check the MSEP Job search or visit the website for the company of interest to find available positions.

 Another way you can search for employment as a registered nurse is to check out your local state and national job bank.
 By entering your state or ZIP code and using the job title 'nurse,' you can browse vacant positions with both public and private companies, as well as positions with the Department of Veteran Affairs.

 Through the MySECO Job Search Tools, you have access to resources to assist you in your job search.
 You can find the most current information about the following resources.

 You can find employment as a registered nurse within your local community, but your job search may require more persistence and legwork to track down vacant positions.
 You should check your local newspapers, job boards, websites and human resource departments for vacant positions at any of the following places:

 - Nursing and residential care facilities

 - Correctional facilities